Resident Grievance Procedure for Appeal of a Corrective Action

-c) Decisions involving administrative leave or termination will include collaborative involvement of the Vice President of Medical Affairs and the Vice President of Human Resources.
-The Education Advisory Committee will send a letter outlining its decision to the resident and the Program Director within 10 days of the meeting.
-Should either the involved resident or Program Director disagree with the decision of the Education Advisory Committee, either may request in writing within 10 days that a specially convened Grievance Panel review the decision.
+5. The CCC or EAC will deliver a letter outlining its decision to the resident and the Program Director within 14 days of the appeal hearing.
+Should either the resident or Program Director disagree with the decision of the CCC or EAC, either may request in writing within 10 days that a specially convened Decision Appeal Panel review the CCC or EAC decision.
 This request should be delivered to the Vice President of Medical Affairs.